 Who Should Get the PenFed Pathfinder® Rewards Visa Signature® Card?

-The PenFed Pathfinder® Rewards Visa Signature® Card is a surprisingly good no-annual-feecard option for members of the military or for Access America Checking account holders, in particular, as the card earns a whopping four points for every $1 spent on travel purchases.
+The PenFed Pathfinder® Rewards Visa Signature® Card is a surprisingly good card option for members of the military or for Access America Checking account holders, in particular, as the card earns a whopping four points for every $1 spent on travel purchases.
 And even if you're not a military member or an Access America Checking account holder, with three points earned on travel – even travel on commuter transportation –, and 1.5 points on everything else, we still think the PenFed Pathfinder® Rewards Visa Signature® Card is a great card for those looking to easily accumulate a lot of points.
-Consider the points-earning opportunities along with the annual travel reimbursement of $100 and Global Entry/TSA Pre✓® fee credit and you have yourself a truly unique no-annual-fee rewards card.
+Consider the points-earning opportunities along with the annual travel reimbursement of $100 and Global Entry/TSA Pre✓® fee credit and you have yourself a truly unique rewards card.